Henok225/challenge-1-html-css/README.md

 # challenge-1-html-css
-this is my first work on challenge of web-development
+this is my first work on the challenge of web-development everything I used is HTML/CSS without any use of any frameworks or libraries